Cutaiar/obsidian-song-links/README.md

-# Obsidian Spotify Links
+# Obsidian Song Links

 > [!WARNING]
-> Thank you to the ~200 users who have downloaded this plugin ❤️
+> Thank you to the ~1300 users who have downloaded this plugin ❤️
 >
-> We are waiting on a [Quota Extension](https://github.com/Cutaiar/obsidian-spotify-links/issues/5) from Spotify to make the plugin publicly available.
+> We are waiting on a [Quota Extension](https://github.com/Cutaiar/obsidian-song-links/issues/5) from Spotify to make the plugin publicly available.
 Until then, early adopters are appreciated – I can manually authorize your account.
 Reach out to me at [`dmcutaiar@gmail.com`](mailto:dmcutaiar@gmail.com).

 For those that get inspired to write by music, a small plugin connecting Spotify to [Obsidian.md](https://obsidian.md/).